Collective Worship plays a critical and pivotal role in the life of our school.

 Dr Garrow and Rvd Chris Clayton share leading worship in school every week.
 The teachers and other visitors also lead our worship regularly.

 We also worship in church throughout the year including; Harvest, Christmas, Easter and our Leavers service.
+Look at the News Section of our Website for more news of our worships in Church.

 We have created an annual cycle of themes that are explored through Collective Worship.
 Please click on the link below to access the themes for this academic year: